-South Sudan recalled Ambassador Deng before his resignation
+Sudan Tribune: Plural news and views on Sudan

-January 25, 2018 (JUBA) - South Sudan Ambassador to Russia Telar Deng and has resigned Thursday after receiving a recall from the foreign ministry asking him to return to Juba within 72 hours.
+January 25, 2018 (JUBA) - South Sudan’s ambassador to Russia, Telar Riing Deng resigned on Thursday, after the foreign affairs ministry asked him to return to Juba within 72 hours.

 - President Salva Kiir (L) talks with Telar Deng (R) while Luka Biong is smiling (file Photo M. Larco Lomayat)

-In a statement extended to Sudan Tribune, Deng who was a close friend to the President Kiir announced his resignation from his position as ambassador to Moscow without elaborating on why he took such abrupt decision.
+In a statement extended to Sudan Tribune, Deng who is a close friend to President Salva Kiir announced his resignation from his position as ambassador to Moscow without elaborating on why he took such an abrupt decision.

 "I, Ambassador Telar Ring Deng, do hereby submit my resignation as the Head of Mission to the Russian Federation in Moscow and a non-resident Ambassador in Baku, Azerbaijan; Ashgabat, Turkmenistan; and Tbilisi, Georgia," said Deng in his resignation letter.